nicthib/pyanthem/README.rst

    Currently, pyanthem is tested to work on `Python 3.7`_.
 This will be updated as more versions are tested.

-pip:
-   pip is needed for the installation of the pyanthem module and its dependencies.

 ffmpeg:
    ffmpeg_ enables video creation and merging.